 An attic is one of the most common places for a rat to set up a nest in your home, which is why one of the most common noises you will hear is chewing.
 Rats will use these items to create a nest.

-Rats communicate by squeaking, and sometimes this can be very loud, especially if they are scared or want to warn you or a predator away.
+Rats communicate by squeaking; sometimes, this can be very loud, especially if they are scared or want to warn you or a predator.

 If you are quiet enough at night, you will be able to hear the faint squeaks of a rat if you have one in your attic.

-If you hear a rat hissing, it is likely because it is either afraid, angry or in pain.
-It is worth remembering this if you have set some traps up to capture the rat because if you hear it hissing, the rat may catch it in the trap.
+If you hear a rat hissing, it is likely because it is afraid, angry, or in pain.
+It is worth remembering if you have set some traps to capture the rat because if you hear it hissing, the rat may catch it in the trap.